-- 27: In keeping with our policy of concentrating each year on some of the schemes and completing them expeditiously, four new railway line projects were completed in all respects and will not find place in the next year's budget.
-The second phase of Shahdara-Saharanpur line, an agriculture-oriented project-from Baghpat Road to Shamli in Uttar Pradesh has been completed and commissioned during the year.
-The work on Hassan-Mangalore project in Karnataka, the first phase of Trivandrum-Tirunelveli/Kanyakumari line in Kerala and Tamil Nadu, which will provide a link from Trivandrum to Kanyakumari via Nagercoil, the link from Kalyani to Kalyani Township in West Bengal and the first phase of Rohtak-Bhiwani line-from Rohtak to Kalanaur in Haryana are nearing completion and are expected to be opened for traffic in the next few months.
-I am glad to say that specific target dates have been fixed for various projects, which are being adhered to in all cases. - 28.
-The other projects on which work will be stepped up and completed fully or partially during the next financial year are Karaila Road to Jayant in Uttar Pradesh and Madhya Pradesh, Bassein Road to Diva in Maharashtra, the remaining portion of Shahdara-Saharanpur line in Uttar Pradesh, Bibinagar-Nalgonda section of Nadikude-Bibinagar line and Bhadrachalam Road to Manguru in Andhra Pradesh, Jakhapura-Daitari section of Jakhapura-Banspani line in Orissa, the remaining portion of Rohtak-Bhiwani line in Haryana, Howrah-Bargachia section of Howrah-Amta line in West Bengal and Apta-Pen portion of Apta-Roha line of the West Coast Konkan Railway.
-The work on Hasanpur-Sakri line in Bihar, which had remained frozen till now, will also be taken up and progress will continue to be made on Nadiad-Modasa broad gauge line in Gujarat. - 29.
-As the Honourable Members are already aware, construction of new railway lines to serve six Hill States in the North-Eastern Region viz.
-Meghalaya, Tripura, Arunachal Pradesh, Manipur, Nagaland and Mizoram was taken up during the current financial year through supplementary grants.
-These six lines are: - (i) B.G. line from Gauhati to Burnihat in Assam and Meghalaya - (ii) M.G. line from Dharmanagar to Kumarghat in Tripura - (iii) M.G. line from Balipara to Bhalukpong in Arunachal Pradesh - (iv) M.G. line from Silchar to Jiribam in Manipur - (v) M. G. line from Amguri to Tuli in Nagaland and - (vi) M.G. line from Lalaghat to Bhairabi in Mizoram.
+27. In keeping with our policy of concentrating each year on some the schemes and completing them expeditiously, four new railway line projects were completed in all respects and will not find place in the year's budget.
+The second place of Shahdara-Saharanpur line, an agriculture-oriented project from Baghpat Road to Shamli in Uttar Pradesh has been completed and commissioned during the year.
+The work on Hassan-Mangalore project in Karnataka, first phase of Trivandrum-Tirunelveli/ Kanyakumari line in Kerala and Tamil Nadu, which will provide a link from Trivandrum to Kanyakumari via Nagercoil, the link from Kalyani to Kalyani Township in West Bengul and the first phase of Rohtak-Bhiwani line -from Rohtak to Kalanaur-in Haryana are nearing completion and are expected to be opened for traffic in the next few months.
+I am glad to say that specific target dates have been fixed for various projects, which are being adhered to in all cases.

+28. The other projects on which work will be stepped up and completed fully or partially during the next financial year are-Karaila Road Jayant in Uttar Pradesh and Madhya Pradesh, Bassein Road to Diva in Maharashtra, the remaining portion of Shahdara-Saharanpur line in Uttar Pradesh Bibinagar-Nalgonda section of Nadikude-Bibinagar line and Bhadrachalam Road to Manguru in Andhra Pradesh.
+Jakhapura-Daitari section of Jakhapura-Banspani line Orissa, the remaining portion of Rohtak-Bhiwani line in Haryana, Howrah-Bargachia section of Howrah-Amta line in West Bengal and Apta-Pen portion of Apta-Roha line of the West Coast Konkan Railway.
+The work on Hasanpur-Sikri line in Bihar, which had remained frozen till now, will also be taken up and progress will continue to be made on Nadiad-Modasa broad gauge line in Gujarat.

+- 29. As the Honourable Members are already aware, construction of new railway lines to serve six Hill States in the North-Eastern Region viz., Meghalaya, Tripura, Arunachal Pradesh, Manipur, Nagaland and Mizoran: was taken up during the current financial year through supplementary grants.
+These sex lines are:- - (i) BG, line from Gauhati to Burnihat in Assam and Megnalaya - (ii) M.G. line from Dhaarmanagar to Kumarghat in Tripura - (iii) M. G. line from Balipara to Bhalukpong in Arunachal Pradesh - (iv) M.G. line from Silchar to Jiriban in Manipur - (v) M.G. line from Amguri to Tuli in Nagaland and - (vi) M.G. line from Lalaghat to Bhairabi in Mizoram.